Rick Noji

+Rick Noji (born October 22, 1967, in Seattle) is an American retired high jumper.

+Early life

-Rick Noji (born October 22, 1967, in Seattle) is a retired American high jumper.
-He attended Franklin High School in Seattle, Washington and also attended the University of Washington.
+Born in Seattle in 1967, Noji is a third generation Japanese American.
+He graduated from Seattle's Franklin High School in 1985 and also attended the University of Washington.

+Athletic career

+Standing at 5 ft 8 in, Noji set a Washington state record of 7 feet 4 ½ inches in the high jump as a junior during the 1984 Metro League championships.
+As a senior, he won state titles in the high jump, long jump and 200 meters.

+At the University of Washington, Noji was an All-American high-jumper and won a Pac-10 title in 1990.
+He finished third at the NCAA outdoor championships in 1990.

-He finished eighth at the 1991 World Championships.
+Noji finished eighth at the 1991 World Championships.
 He also competed at the 1993 and 1995 World Championships without reaching the final.

-His personal best jump is 2.31 metres, achieved in February 1992 in Long Beach.
+Noji's personal best jump is 2.31 metres, achieved in February 1992 in Long Beach.
+He was inducted into the University of Washington's Husky Hall of Fame in 1999.

-Post-retirement
+Post-athletics

 After retirement, Noji entered the private sector.
 He is currently employed in the data center industry and is on the leadership team at Green House Data.